 A solid gun mount is the platform for good shooting.
-Here's the way to practice in the comfort of your own home using a mirror.
+Here's the way to practise in the comfort of your own home using a mirror.

 There is no substitute for regular mounting practice to achieve a smooth, fluent and efficient mount — bringing the comb up under the

 gun sight, aligning your shooting eye perfectly time after time.
 I recommend some exercises that you can do on your own in your home, using an unloaded gun and a large mirror centred at eye level.

 As shown in Step 1, start by standing a few yards back, in front of the mirror, then mount your gun firmly into your cheek, with your head absolutely straight.
 There should be no canting or rolling your head or bringing your cheek down to the comb.
 Bring the stock up under your shooting eye, point your muzzles at a spot about a couple of feet above the mirror and, with the comb firmly glued to the cheek, slowly lower your barrels to the horizontal as if to shoot your eye’s reflection, as in Step 2.